-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Huffman is shown as a purple triangle. (analysis methodology)
+Huffman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Huffman sponsors bills primarily in these issue areas:

 Public Lands and Natural Resources (29%) Government Operations and Politics (15%) Education (14%) Energy (14%) Labor and Employment (9%) Native Americans (8%) Science, Technology, Communications (6%) Crime and Law Enforcement (5%)